developmentseed/titiler/docs/deployment/lambda.md

 handler = Mangum(app, enable_lifespan=False)
 ```

-The Lambda stack is also deployed by the [aws cdk](https://aws.amazon.com/cdk/) utility.
-It will create the `package.zip` and handle the creation of the lambda function and the API Gateway HTTP endpoint.
+The Lambda stack is also deployed by the [AWS CDK](https://aws.amazon.com/cdk/) utility.
+Under the hood, CDK will create the deployment package required for AWS Lambda, upload it to AWS, and handle the creation of the Lambda and API Gateway resources.

-1. Instal cdk and set up CDK in your AWS account - Only need once per account
+1. Install CDK and connect to your AWS account.
+This step is only necessary once per AWS account.

     ```bash
     $ git clone https://github.com/developmentseed/titiler.git